Wastewater backing up into your home is a stressful situation. Luckily, Rescue Plumbing has the tools to clear any blockages in your home’s pipes.

 If this does not work do not attempt to try other liquids down the drain as it can worsen the problem.

 Check the Trap

 There’s a good chance the clog is located in the p trap, or in the U-shaped pipe.
 Gather a bucket and wrench to loosen the fasteners on the p trap.

-Then use pliers to pull out any hair or food that might be clogging up your pipes.
+Then use pliers to pull out any hair or food clogging up your pipes.
 This may be messy if there is a backup in the pipe.

 Rinse the trap clean with a garden hose and replace it in its proper position.
 Run the sink faucet to see if the water drains normally.
 Do not forget to change the washer for the p-trap.

 If there is a clog, you’ll have to clean it up in a different sink or with a different pipe to get it back in place.
 Rinse it clean, and place the pipe back in place.